Mercury13/unicodia/develop.md

   * Latin in Library
     * AutoBuilder has some sort of forget checker, and when the tofu is filled, you may write it to ``MiscFiles/library.xml`` and reduce number of forgotten characters
 * When Unicode transitions from beta to release, go to ``MiscFiles/RawData`` and change addresses to final ones

+# Decapitalization rules
+* Example one: “Garay capital letter Ca”
+  * You should turn script mode on (it’ll automatically capitalize Ca), and need one rule “GARAY”, flag TRIG_SCRIPT
+* Example two: “Myanmar Eastern Pwo Karen digit Zero”
+  * Myanmar/Karen/Zero already work, but need to do something with “Eastern Pwo”, and need two-word script EASTERN+PWO
+* Example three: “Ol Onal letter O”
+  * Already got two-word script “Ol Chiki”, but it’s possible to add “Ol Onal” to the same dictionary entry (AFAIR, up to 3 or 4 options)
+* Example four: “Tulu-Tigalari letter A”
+  * If you just write as in example 1, it’ll automatically capitalize to “Tulu-tigalari”, and need a custom capitalization “Tulu-Tigalari”
+* Example five: “Tulu-Tigalari Vedic tone Svarita”
+  * You may do something with common rules, but I think it’s easier to coin an exception (keyword TONE is overloaded)
+* Example six: “Garay vowel length mark”
+  * VOWEL is ofter a keyword (compare “Klingon vowel Foo”), but here it is NOT → just write an exception
+* Example seven: “logic gate Or”
+  * That’s a really special case, no point to write rules and hurt something now or in the future → exception!

 # If you want to rebuild GlyphWiki font
 (This section is being written)